-- Chemistry, Biology, Physics, Maths, English and Computing (Based at Southgate School)
+- Biology, Chemistry, English, Maths and Physics (Based at Southgate School)

-- Economics and Computing (Based at Christ’s College Finchley)
+- Computing, Design Technology, English, Geography and Maths (Based at Christ’s College Finchley)

-- English, Geography, Business Studies, Chemistry, Maths, Physics, RE and Primary (Based at Edmonton County)
+- Biology, Chemistry, English, Geography, Maths, Physics and Primary (Based at Edmonton County)

 You can find our courses via UCAS (click here) - search using our name lead school name, Southgate School or provider code 2CX.